Target-Aligned Reinforcement Learning: Introduction

-Our contribution is fourfold: First, we introduce a novel offline-online target alignment metric that quantifies agreement between the online and target network value estimates.
+\textbf{Contribution.} Our contribution is threefold: First, we introduce a novel offline-online target alignment metric that quantifies agreement between the online and target network value estimates.
 Second, we present \gls{acr:tarl}, an algorithmic framework that integrates target alignment through oversampling into any standard \gls{acr:rl} algorithm employing target networks.
-Third, we provide a formal theoretical analysis demonstrating that learning on aligned transitions accelerates learning efficiency by acting as a variance reduction mechanism.
 Finally, we support our claims with empirical studies across various discrete and continuous control benchmarks and multiple algorithms, showing that \gls{acr:tarl} consistently improves performance.